 The course consists of a selection of eight Big Questions modules led by a professor who is an expert in the field.
 Following your first week in the course, you will register for two half-semester modules.
-The module selection process will be optimized to help match your interests.
+The module selection process will be optimized to help match your interests and maintain reasonably small class sizes.
 Though the “big question” will differ between modules, all modules will address similar core biological concepts and will emphasize the skills of scientific practice.
 All modules meet at the same time, and the class size of each will be approximately 70 students.

 - Blindness: Can We See Potential Gene and Stem Cell Therapies?
 (Dr. David Hyde)

-- Hero or Villain: How Might Earth’s Ecosystem Resolve the Climate Question?
+- Hero or Villian: How Might Earth's Ecosystem Resolve the Climate Question?
 (Dr. David Medvigy)

 - Humans: How Did We Get Here, and Why Are We Like This?
-(Dr. Mike Pfrender)
+(Dr. Michael Pfrender)